doitinpublic/get-invited-to-doitinpublic/README.md

 Then, when Sophie Sparkes launched [Viz Book Club](https://public.tableau.com/en-us/s/blog/2017/03/introducing-our-data-viz-book-club) a lot of inquiries about how to localize club-centric discussions started popping up, a light bulb went off in Tableau Public fangirl turned employee [Cynthia Andrews'](https://public.tableau.com/profile/the.real.cynthia.alice.andrews#!/) head; why not transform the existing hackathon team?
 By opening it to the community, they could solve for conversation localization with Slack channels AND give the community a new level of detail for communication!

-Within a few short days, our team ["We Do It In [Tableau] Public"](https://join.slack.com/doitinpublic/shared_invite/ MTc0NTQ5NDkyMDAwLTE0OTMyNTQwNTAtMjhlMzgwNDQ2Yw) launched and so far, people are loving it!
+Within a few short days, our team "We Do It In [Tableau] Public"(https://join.slack.com/doitinpublic/shared_invite/MTc0NTQ5NDkyMDAwLTE0OTMyNTQwNTAtMjhlMzgwNDQ2Yw) launched and so far, people are loving it!

-## So, what are you waiting for?
+### So, what are you waiting for?
 Join me (and the 400+ people who’ve already signed up) on Slack!

-### On the fence about adding another platform to the list?
+## On the fence about adding another platform to the list?
 Here are just a few of the reasons Slack rules:

 **Channels** provide a dedicated space for continuous, subject-driven discussions and keep info. overload at bay by allowing people to pick and choose which ones they join.
 Within channels, **threaded conversations** make it easy to keep up-to-date on the conversations you take part in.